Sampling random graph homomorphisms and applications to network data analysis: Motif sampling and MCMC sampling algorithms

 This new kernel $P$ can be executed by steps (i)-(ii) in the definition of the pivot chain.

+\commHL{In the following examples, we consider particular instances of the pivot chain for embedding paths and stars and compute the corresponding acceptance probabilities.}

-\begin{example}[Pivot chain for embedding stars] Consider the motif $F=([k], \mathbf{1}_{\{ (1,2),(1,3),\cdots, (1,k) \}})$, which is a `star' with center $1$ (e.g., (a)-(c) in Figure \ref{fig:motif}).
-Embedding a star into a network gives important network observables such as the transtivity ratio and average clustering coefficient (see Example \ref{ex:avg_clustering_coeff}).
+\begin{ex}[Pivot chain for embedding stars] \textup{ Let $F=([k], \mathbf{1}_{\{ (1,2),(1,3),\cdots, (1,k) \}})$ be the `star' motif centered at node $1$ (e.g., (a)-(c) in Figure \ref{fig:motif}).
+Embedding a star into a network gives important network observables such as the transitivity ratio and average clustering coefficient (see Example \ref{ex:avg_clustering_coeff}).
 In this case, the marginal distribution $\pi^{(1)}$ of the pivot in \eqref{eq:tree_pivot_marginal} simplifies into

 Accordingly, the acceptance probability $\lambda$ in \eqref{eq:pivot_acceptance_prob_gen} becomes

 For a further simplicity, suppose that the network $\G=([n],A,\alpha)$ is such that $A$ is symmetric and $\alpha\equiv 1/n$.
 In this case, the random walk kernel $\Psi$ and the acceptance probability $\lambda$ for the pivot chain simplify as